Things on this page are fragmentary and immature notes/thoughts of the author. Please read with your own judgement!

 -

-, one avoids to lock/unlock variables and thus avoids false sharing problems, so it sometimes a better alternative tostd::thread
+std::asynctogether withstd::futureis an alternative tostd::threadand shared variables when implementing parallel algorithms.
+Usingstd::asyncandstd::future, one avoids to lock/unlock variables and thus avoids false sharing problems, so it sometimes a better alternative tostd::threadand shared variables. -

 When you pass the address of a method to a thread or async, you must use the full name of the function, i.e., you have to use class name as the prefix.
 Also, you have to pass